-Small scale services were endured out of the need to scale rapidly while still keeping your code manageable.
-Netflix, Amazon, and Spotify are some of the interesting companies moving towards this type of configuration.
+Small-scale services were endured out of the need to scale rapidly while still keeping your code manageable.
+Netflix, Amazon, and Spotify are some of the exciting companies moving towards this type of configuration.

-Microservice architecture is a process of designing software systems which distributes big software applications into many small services that can run individually.
-Each of the microservices has its individual team working on it, so they are fully separated from each other.
-This lets every service to run its own unique process and communicate independently without depending on on other services as a whole.
+Microservice architecture is a process of designing software systems which distribute large software applications into many small services that can run individually.
+Each of the microservices has its team working on it, so he or she are sufficiently separated from each other.
+This lets every service to run its unique process and communicate independently without depending on other services as a whole.

-The idea behind microservices is that some types of applications become easier to build and maintain when they are fragmented into smaller pieces which work together like the containers.
-Each component is continuously developed and individually maintained, and the application is then simply the sum of its integral components.
-This is in contrast to a customary, “monolithic” application which is developed in one piece.
+The idea behind microservices is that some types of applications become more accessible to build and maintain when they are fragmented into smaller pieces which work together like the containers.
+Each component is continuously developed and individually managed, and the application is then merely the sum of its integral parts.
+This is in contrast to a customary, “monolithic” form which is developed in one piece.
 A Docker is also one of the open source container software.
-Similarly an open-source tool like Kubernetes is used for automated deployment of containerized applications.
+Similarly, an open-source tool like Kubernetes is used for automated deployment of containerized applications.